sebalaini/laravel_docker-compose/README.md

 ## Env

-The Laravel `.env` need to reflect the same info inside `docker-compose.yml`, update them to match your setup info.
+The Laravel `.env` need to reflect the same info inside `docker-compose.yml` and the `packaje.json` (`create:db` and `create:db-user`), update them to match your setup info.
 You will modify the following fields:

 ```
 DB_HOST The database name container.